Conservation and Restoration Ecology Pathway

 The Conservation and Restoration Ecology Pathway (CRE) links the study of conserving and maintaining ecological systems and their elements with the recovery of damaged ecosystems.
 The combination of conservation and restoration creates a practical framework for managing natural resources and landscapes.
 Fundamental understandings of ecosystem components and processes are used to foster and sustain native species, ecological communities, and ecosystems.

-- One quarter of Calculus (B CUSP 124 or equivalent)
+- One quarter of Calculus (STMATH 124 Calculus I, BMATH 144 Calculus for the Life & Social Sciences or equivalent)

-- One Introductory Environmental Studies course (BIS 240 or BIS 243 or equivalent)
+- One Introductory Environmental Studies course (BIS 240 Intro to Sustainable Practices or BIS 243 Intro to Environmental Issues, or equivalent)

 CRE Distribution Requirements (20 Credits)